Upgrade Your Historic Home

 San Antonio has a rich tapestry of cultural history older than Texas itself.
 Before becoming the second largest metropolitan area in the state, it was home to historic missions like the Alamo and San Jose.
 Many of the stately homes that were built in the late 19th century are still standing today and offer a glimpse into the past for San Antonio residents and visitors alike.

-If you own or are considering buying one of these historic pieces of property, you know how important it is to follow the City of San Antonio’s Historic Design Guidelines to preserve its historic value.
-Carson Custom Homes has appeared before the Historic Design and Review Committee and has the expertise and knowledge necessary to make renovations to historic properties without losing their historic status.
+If you own or are considering buying one of these historic pieces of property, you may know how important it is to follow the City of San Antonio’s Historic Design Guidelines to preserve its historic value.
+Carson Custom Homes has appeared before the Historic Design and Review Committee for historic home renovation and has the expertise and knowledge necessary to make renovations to historic properties without losing their historic status.

 What Makes a Home “Historic”?